proeung/merative2/.github/pull_request_template.md

 ## Design Specs

-> If applicable, add in the direct link to the design specs of the component/feature that's part of this PR.
+> If applicable, add the direct link to the design specs of the component/feature that's part of this PR.

 - Figma Link -